 A circulation plan of the interior of the lot showing provisions for both auto and pedestrian circulation.
 An access plan showing means of access to the site and proposed changes to existing public streets including any traffic control devices necessary in conjunction with the site development plan.

 Construction drawings including, but not limited to, pavements, walks, steps, curbing, and drainage structures.

+Front elevation of any buildings to be constructed, renovated, or altered in connection with development occurring under the Village Mixed-Use Overlay District.

 Additional Information